DataDog/storedog/k8s-manifests/README.md

 # Storedog Kubernetes Deployment

-This directory contains Kubernetes manifests for deploying the Storedog application on a Kubernetes cluster.
+This directory contains all the Kubernetes manifests for deploying the Storedog application.

 ## Directory Structure

+The manifests are split into two logical groups:

 ```
-storedog-k8s/
+k8s-manifests/
+├── cluster-setup/
+│   ├── storage/
+│   ├── provisioner/
+│   └── ingress-controller/
+└── storedog-app/
     ├── configmaps/
+    ├── secrets/
     ├── deployments/
-├── ingress/
-├── secrets/
     ├── statefulsets/
-├── provisioner/
-├── ingress-controller/
-└── storage/
+    └── ingress/
 ```

+- **`cluster-setup/`**: Contains manifests for cluster-wide components that are prerequisites for the application.
+These are typically installed once per cluster.
+- **`storedog-app/`**: Contains all the manifests for the Storedog application itself.

 ## Cluster Prerequisites

 This deployment requires two cluster-level components to function on a non-cloud or local Kubernetes setup: a storage provisioner and an ingress controller.
+The manifests for both are included in the `cluster-setup/` directory.

 ### Storage
-This deployment requires Persistent Volumes for PostgreSQL and Redis.
-This repository includes a manifest for the **Rancher Local Path Provisioner** in the `provisioner/` directory, which provides storage capabilities from the host node's filesystem.
-A default `StorageClass` is also defined in `storage/` to use this provisioner.
+A storage provisioner is required for the PostgreSQL and Redis `StatefulSet`s.
+This repository includes manifests for the **Rancher Local Path Provisioner** and a default `StorageClass` to use it.

 ### Ingress
-To expose the application to the outside world, an Ingress Controller is required.
-This repository includes a manifest for the standard **NGINX Ingress Controller** in the `ingress-controller/` directory.
-It acts as the front door for all traffic coming into the cluster.
+An Ingress Controller is required to expose the application on standard HTTP/S ports.
+This repository includes the manifest for the standard **NGINX Ingress Controller**, configured to use the host node's network.

-No manual setup is required for these components, as they are deployed in the first step below.

 ## Using a Local Registry